 3. How many surgeries has this doctor done similar to mine?

-This question makes a lot of sense to ask.
+This question makes much sense to ask.
 They may be inexpensive because they don't perform many surgeries of this kind.
 They may perform a particular surgery only a few times a month.
 You want to choose a surgeon who performs your type of surgery often.
 VERY often.

 4. Have complaints, judgments, or lawsuits been filed against them?